molejar/pyIMX/README.md

 Usage
 -----

-The example of i.MX boot image manager API usage:
+In following example is demonstrated the simplicity of i.MX boot image API covered by `img` sub-module:

 ``` Python
     import imx